jelilat/gofundme/Tutorial.md

 More people are openly funding open-source projects and it’s easier than ever for builders to receive funding for their projects from across the globe irrespective of their location.
 This is something that is almost impossible with the traditional crowdfunding platforms.

-In this tutorial, you will learn some basic crowdfunding model and use Starport to build a crowdfunding module of your own.
+In this tutorial, you will learn some basic crowdfunding model and use [Starport](https://starport.com/) to build a crowdfunding module of your own.
+Your crowdfunding module will enable users create a crowdfunding campaign, pledge a donation, claim the donations if the goal is met, and also get refunds if the campaign's goal is not met.

-**You will learn how to**
+**By the end of this tutorial, you will be able to:**

 * Scaffold a blockchain
 * Scaffold a Cosmos SDK crowdfund module